websanco/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/adding-custom-validations.md

 1. Go to the *Basic Info* tab and *activate* the validation.

-1. Select a *Trigger Event* to determine when the validation is run for field entries: on entry submission, creation, or update.
+1. Select a *Trigger Event* to determine when the validation is run for field entries.

    ```{note}
    Each validation can only have one trigger event.